OnceYT/dpy-paginator/README.md

 ##### <a name='button_emojis'></a>Using custom emojis in buttons: (`button_emojis: List[discord.Emoji]` param)

 You can use custom emojis in the buttons by passing a list of discord.Emoji objects or Unicode strongs.
-The list need to have exactly 4 elements.
+The list needs to have exactly 4 elements.
 ```py
 ```